upmuwei/simple-db-hw-2022/lab1.md

 `TupleDesc` object and pass it an array of `Type` objects, and optionally an array of `String` field names.
-Once we have created this `TupleDesc`, we initialize a `HeapFile` object representing the table stored in `some_data_file.dat`.
+Once we have created this `TupleDesc`, we initialize a `HeapFile` object representing the table stored in `test_data_file.dat`.
 Once we have created the table, we add it to the catalog.
 If this were a database server that was already running, we would have this catalog information loaded.
 We need to load it explicitly to make this code self-contained.